Frequently asked questions

 Who is Older Person's Accommodation for?

 Different people have different housing needs.
 For some older people the need for more accessible and supported accommodation is a priority.
-Therefore OPA is made available to meet that need.
+Therefore, Older persons accommodation is made available to meet that need.
 The policy states that applicants are able to apply from the age of 55 years.
 This is to make sure the accommodation targets the correct people.

 Do all household members need to be 55 years or older?